Kia Picanto review - Interior, design and technology

 - 3MPG, CO2 and Running CostsThe Kia Picanto will be cheap to run, though various options can affect the car’s fuel economy and emissions

-- 4Interior, design and technology - currently readingQuality is very good, while higher-spec cars come with a seven-inch touchscreen display
+- 4Interior, design and technology - currently readingQuality is very good, while higher-spec cars come with an eight-inch touchscreen display

 - 5Practicality, comfort and boot spaceCity cars will always be tight on space, but the Picanto maximises its dimensions with a roomy interior and decent boot